 - a.
-A property owner seeking a Certificate of Exemption for a Tree Permit must submit a signed Certificate of Exemption application and pay the associated permit fee to the Planning Board before applying for a Building Permit, Site Plan approval, Subdivision approval, or a Special Permit. - b.
-The Certificate of Exemption application must identify the species and DBH of any Protected Trees on the lot; summarize the Building Activity and how it relates to the Protected Trees, if applicable; and attest to one of the conditions below.
+A property owner seeking a Certificate of Exemption for a Tree Permit must submit a Certificate of Exemption application and pay the associated \$50 permit fee to the Planning Board before applying for a Building Permit, Site Plan approval, Subdivision approval, or a Special Permit. - b.
+The Certificate of Exemption application must summarize the Building Activity and how it relates to the Protected Trees, if applicable; and attest to one of the conditions below.
 Examples of activities that DO have the potential to cause harm when performed inside the Critical Root Zone include, but are not limited to, passage and parking of vehicles, materials storage, washout from paint of other substances, filling, excavation, grading, or trenching. - The Building Activity permit is for improvements outside of the Tree Border, that when reasonably considered, do not have the potential to harm any Protected Trees. - ii.
 The Building Activity permit is for improvements inside of the Tree Border, that when reasonably considered, do not have the potential to harm any Protected Trees. - iii.
 The removal of the Protected Tree has already been mitigated based on a previous Tree Permit. - c.
-The Planning Board has the discretion to withhold a Certificate of Exemption and require the property owner to submit a Tree Permit application.
+The Planning Board has the discretion to request additional information if deemed necessary, and/or withhold a Certificate of Exemption and require the property owner to submit a Tree Permit application.